 If you are a UK national you will have to quarantine on your return to the UK, if you have a holiday booked with us and you have any concerns please do get in touch.

 Currently there are some restrictions in place, and as the situation evolves you can expect more changes.
 If you are staying in one of our properties at the moment on an 'over-winter' stay please get in touch with us.
 If you are on holiday and you are a UK national you will have to quarantine on return.
 Please contact us if you have any concerns.
 You can find a list of local consular offices here.

 Do I have to wear a mask?

 The evidence from the World Health Organisation clearly says that use of masks by people who are healthy in open spaces makes no difference to the spread of Covid-19.
 There is no danger to you from walking in the open air, the virus is not freely floating around and so the air you breath is as safe as it always has been.
-However the law in Spain currently requires you to wear a mask at all times.

 The best thing you can do is make sure you wash your hands regularly and also try to stop touching your face - which is much harder than most people realise as we do it all day long without thinking.

 What is meant by 'social isolation, or social distancing'?